 There are 99 recognized types of human rhinoviruses that differ according to their surface proteins (serotypes).
-They are lytic in nature and are among the smallest viruses, with diameters of about 30 nanometers.
+They are lytic in nature(causes the destruction of infected cells) and are among the smallest viruses, with diameters of about 30 nanometers.

 The primary route of entry for human rhinoviruses is the upper respiratory tract (mouth and nose).
 As the virus replicates and spreads, infected cells release distress signals known as chemokines and cytokines (which in turn activate inflammatory mediators).

 Infection occurs rapidly, with the virus adhering to surface receptors within 15 minutes of entering the respiratory tract.
 High risk individuals includes children and the elderly.
 Just over 50% of individuals will experience symptoms within 2 days of infection.
 Only about 5% of cases will have an incubation period of less than 20 hours, and, at the other extreme, it is expected that 5% of cases would have an incubation period of greater than four and a half days.
 Types of cold and flu

 Coronaviruses primarily infect the upper respiratory and gastrointestinal tract of mammals and birds.
 Six different currently known strains of coronaviruses infect humans.
 The much publicized human coronavirus, SARS-CoV which causes SARS, has a unique pathogenesis because it causes both upper and lower respiratory tract infections.